-North of Rapid City near the town of Spearfish lays Spearfish Canyon Scenic Byway—a stunning 19-mile cruise through towering limestone walls and dense deciduous forest.
-The road follows Spearfish Creek past historic Homestake Gold Mine hydroelectric plants and multiple waterfalls.
+Experience a stunning 19-mile cruise through towering limestone walls and dense foliage known as the Spearfish Canyon Scenic Byway.
+The road follows Spearfish Creek past a historic Homestake Gold Mine hydroelectric plant, multiple waterfalls and great hiking trails.

 South Dakota conservationist, Governor and U.S. Senator Peter Norbeck wanted to share the unspoiled beauty of the Black Hills with others.
 But it was of utmost importance to him to do it responsibly.
-The result is a 68-mile series of twisting roads that carefully tiptoe through the Harney Range of the central Black Hills, leaving very little impact on the surrounding environment.
+The result is a 68-mile series of twisting roads that carefully tiptoe through the central Black Hills called the Peter Norbeck Scenic Byway, leaving very little impact on the surrounding environment.

 10 - Devils Tower National Monument